moshthepitt/flm-jupiter-arb/README.md

-# Jupiter Arbitrade Trading Using Flash Loan Mastery
+# Jupiter Arbitrage Trading Using Flash Loan Mastery

 Flash Loan Mastery is a smart contract that enables flash loans on Solana.
 We think that this is the simplest and best Solana flash loan program.

-This repo represents the CLI tool for interacting with the Flash Loan Mastery smart contract.
+This repo represents the CLI tool for Jupiter arbitrage trading using the Flash Loan Mastery smart contract.

 ## Usage